google/koladata/docs/koda_v1_api_reference.md

   list of proto Messages, the result is an 1D DataSlice.

   Args:
     messages: Message or list of Message of the same type.
+Any of the messages may be None, which will produce missing items in the result.
     extensions: List of proto extension paths.
     itemid: The ItemId(s) to use for the root object(s).
 If not specified, will allocate new id(s).
 If specified, will also infer the ItemIds for all